 I rated this product with a (C).
-There are no individual ingredients that are cautionary, but there are items one might question.
+There are some individual ingredients that are cautionary at best, and there are other ingredients which are completely unnecessary for a cat's diet.
 Only the organic ingredients are shown here.
 The point is, even brands labeled 'organic' can have questionable ingredients.

-Note: There has not been one cat food labeled 'organic' which has contained satisfactory ingredients.
+Note: I have not found one cat food labeled 'organic' which has contained satisfactory ingredients.
 I almost ignore the word 'organic' at this time.

 Same argument above for 'organic' also goes for the term 'Grain Free'.
 Don't just assume all of the ingredients in the can are healthy for your cat.
 Don't blindly assume that, because a product is 'grain-free' that it doesn't contain other harmful ingredients.
 There's not much advantage of manufacturers taking out the (harmful) grains if they are just going to replace them with (harmful) beans, peas and potatoes.
 As stated above, you must still examine each and every ingredient by itself, hopefully using the guidelines in this website.

 Grain-Free cat food is good for cats.
 Grain-Free dog food, however, is not recommended for dogs... and here's where all the confusion surrounding this term comes in.

 Cats are obligate carnivores and need meat WITHOUT grains.
 Dogs are omnivores and can eat both meat and plant-based foods, including grains.